Tom-Sarfo/printf/README.md

-This is the printf colloboration project
+This is the printf collaboration project
 0x11.c - printf

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm